 Recently the WordPress Jetpack email sharing service is often abused by spammers.
 They use the Send to Email Address for sending spam.
 All these kind of “Tell a Friend” scripts are abused a lot.
-Here is how to disable email Services service.
+Here is how to disable email share service in WordPress Jetpack.

 How to measure WordPress’ loading time and executed database queries?
 During an HTTP request, WordPress executes a lot of queries on your MySQL database.
 Not just the database queries take time, also loading and executing PHP takes time.
 How do you measure this?

 17 valuable WordPress snippets for a site-specific plugin and functions.php that give you a better WordPress experience.
 Enhance your WordPress site with these small PHP snippets: WordPress filters, actions and functions.
 Quickly add or extend the functionality you need for your WordPress website!
 Read on…

 In my WordPress multisite, I use one theme for three sites and a tracking code for analytics on my websites.
 Whether it is Google Analytics or Piwik doesn’t matter.
 Here is how you can conditionally add tracking codes to your WordPress Multisite: Use a condition in functions.php to add the tracking code for Piwik Analytics or Google Analytics.

 It is important to protect your WordPress website from brute-force attacks, and various security plugins exist in doing so.
 For the purpose of this article, I modified the WordPress Login Delay plugin with a fixed delay of three seconds for my wp-login.php page.
 This provides you with an easy to use method of protecting your WordPress login form (but do read the caveats!).

 How to display WordPress tags with commas in them?
 Normally, in a WordPress post all tags are comma seperated: php, wordpress, functions.php.
 But what if you want to use a tag with commas in it?
 For instance cafe, bar, restaurants.
 Easy, create a filter in your WordPress functions.php, here is how.